-64. Switzerland reports $N_2O$ emissions from use of $N_2O$ for anaesthesia and from aerosol cans in this sector.
-However, the method and data used to calculate these $N_2O$ emissions are not presented in the NIR.
-In response to a question raised by the ERT, Switzerland explained that these $N_2O$ emissions are calculated using the number of inhabitants as AD, and provided the ERT with the data for the EFs in terms of g $N_2O$ /inhabitant.
+64. Switzerland reports N2O emissions from use of N2O for anaesthesia and from aerosol cans in this sector.
+However, the method and data used to calculate these N2O emissions are not presented in the NIR.
+In response to a question raised by the ERT, Switzerland explained that these N2O emissions are calculated using the number of inhabitants as AD, and provided the ERT with the data for the EFs in terms of g N2O/inhabitant.
 The ERT noted that the EFs for aerosol cans are constant throughout the time series from 1990 to 2009, but the EFs for anaesthesia decreased from 1990 to 2004 and increased after 2004.
-Switzerland explained that the data for $N_2O$ use in anaesthesia were taken from sales information from a private company for the years 1990, 2001, 2002, 2003 and 2004, and also that projections were made for the year 2020 based on the information obtained from a distributor of anaesthesia.
-The EFs for the years from 1991 to 2000 were estimated by interpolation of data for 1990 and 2001, and for the years after 2004 by interpolation of data for 2004 and 2020.
+Switzerland explained that the data for the years 1990, 2001, 2002, 2003 and 2004, and also that projections were made for the years 1990, 2001, 2002, 2000 were estimated by interpolation of data for 1990 and 2001, and for the years after 2004 by interpolation of data for 2004 and 2020.
 The ERT recommends that Switzerland make efforts to collect data/information to verify the emission estimates for the recent years